 The collection agent should be set up under their own PPS number and should not issue a R185 form to the landlord.
 Instead, they simply retain a portion of the rent to cover taxes and then pay it to Revenue when they fill out the annual tax return.
 Even though the assessment is done under the collection agent’s name, the tax is charged as if the non-resident landlord was being assessed in their own right.

 For a more in-depth look into what is required as a non-resident landlord, take a look at our guide, ‘Tax on Irish Property While Living Abroad’.
+Check out our post on the 7 services every landlord needs as well.

 As you can see, filing your tax return for rental income isn’t always straightforward.
 If you have any doubt about dealing with your taxes yourself, it’s always worth getting in touch with a professional.
 Doing so will not only help you avoid any nasty penalties, but will give you peace of mind that everything is being dealt with as it should.